Europe set to delay bank capital rules as U.S. row simmers

 | BRUSSELS

-The delay could push back the start of global rules in Europe, known as Basel III, by about six months, or even longer if diplomats and lawmakers fail to break a deadlock on a law meant to be phased in from the start of 2013.
+The delay could push back the start of global rules in Europe, known as Basel III, by about six months, and that could be even longer if diplomats and lawmakers fail to break a deadlock on a law meant to be phased in from the start of 2013.

 On the surface, the postponement would be good news for small banks in particular, because it would give them a chance to adapt to a complex new law still being finalised by EU member countries and the European Parliament.

-But any hold-up would compound uncertainty after the U.S. decision to abandon the January 2013 target, undermining the global Basel accord and promised capital reforms to prevent a re-run of the financial crisis.
+But any hold-up would compound uncertainty following a U.S. decision to abandon the January 1 2013 target, undermining the global Basel accord and promised capital reforms to prevent a re-run of the financial crisis.

 "Whatever happens, the new law cannot become effective on January 1," said one EU official, who spoke on condition of anonymity.
 "The middle of the year would be a realistic assessment."

-Brussels is worried that the decision in Washington to ignore the deadline will put EU banks at a disadvantage against U.S. rivals allowed to put off applying its strict standards.
+Brussels is also worried that the decision in Washington to ignore the deadline, which was set by the Basel committee of regulators for the capital regime they designed, will put EU banks at a disadvantage to U.S. rivals allowed to put off applying its strict standards.

 The delay has caused concern in the EU's executive European Commission.
 Michel Barnier, the commissioner in charge of regulating finance, has written to U.S. Federal Reserve Chairman Ben Bernanke to express his worries, officials said.